 The Afterlife of a Suicide (Excerpt)

-Forthcoming in The American Scholar, Fall 2020
+Forthcoming in The American Scholar, Winter 2021

 When the Queenmother phones to relay the news of the death of her brother the Chief, I send a memorial gift for the library room in a building she wants to construct in his honor.
 Just a year later, when I receive the news of Nana Frema's own death, I respond, impulsively, that I would like to attend her funeral as long as the family would welcome my presence.
 The Queenmother's daughter doesn't hesitate either.

 After too many hours in the white air between New York and Accra, the confetti of corrugated rooftops creates a multicolored mix of red and green and blue, matching the clay earth or the tropical vegetation or the ocean we've crossed.
 Since my last visit the airport has been upgraded to generic, but I know where I am by the embracing way the arriving passengers are welcomed.
 One of Nana Frema's eleven granddaughters introduces herself and guides me and my husband, Jim, to the adjacent terminal to get our Africa World Airways tickets for the connecting flight to Kumasi, the capital of the Ashanti Empire.
 The extended family is assembling from far and wide for this royal occasion.